After several years of silence of a couple of years, I spoke with a friend on the phone recently.

 - When you participated in certain acts with (healed and possibly not-so-healed) adults who had been previously victimized as children, you contributed to their trauma and mental health problems, even if they say they are "fine."
 People behaving badly is a theme that needs to stop in our world.

 - When you threw your antics in a former loved one's face - perhaps as a way to brag - you established a mindset that the entire history with that person did not matter and did not mean anything to you.
-She will never be able to view your shared past they way she did before.
+She will never be able to view your shared past the way she did before.
 By acting the way you have, you have essentially destroyed the past, and each broken memory is starting to drift off like old fading smoke signals from a dying fire.

 - When you continued to ignore the red flags that I - and others - showed you...and then expect sympathy from us, it makes all of our concern and support seem unappreciated, not trusted, etc. Coming back from that is difficult because you did your Narcissistic partner's work by preemptively discrediting us and now want us to support you as if you hadn't pushed us away and as if we weren't there trying to help you the entire time.